pschieszer/screens/README.md

 And I wasn't stuck with just dots.
 Emojis would be easy to produce too.
 So I added "display modes", where you could select emojis instead of dots.
 Emojis don't work as nicely as I would like.
 You have to set the point count lower or the screen is too cluttered, and some of the emojis don't look great on certain OSes.

 I added parameters to the query string.
 Some of the parameters work better in combination with one another.
 Play around with them to find a happy spot.

+Recently, the geometric point sources were updated to vary the frequency used.
+Additionally, the sawtooth mode was modified, continues to need work.